Sainte-Croix Chapel in Auriol

 Description of the walk

-In the commune of Auriol, leave the village to the north via Rue Cluée, D45B, which leads to Avenue de la Ste-Baume, D45A, in the commune of La Bouilladisse, via the St-Barthélémy district.
+In the village of Auriol, leave the village via the north, taking Rue Cluée (D45B), which leads towards Avenue de la Sainte-Baume (D45A) in the village of La Bouilladisse, via the St-Barthélémy district.

-Follow this small street and then the narrow winding road until you reach the pine forest.
+Follow this small road up, then take the narrow, winding road until you reach the heart of the pine forest.

-At the first crossroads, take the road on the right, Chemin de la Source de Vincennes, signposted towards Chemin de la Chapelle.
+At the first junction, take the road on the right, Chemin de la Source de Vincennes, signposted towards Chemin de la Chapelle.

 Park in a small dirt car park (fire hydrant) under the trees, on the left as you come from Auriol.

-(S) Cross the small road called "de la Source de Vincennes" and take the path blocked by a chain.
+(S) Cross the small road known as "de la Source de Vincennes" and take the path blocked by a chain.

-This path climbs gently through oak and pine woods.
-Stay on the path and do not stray onto the perpendicular tracks that lead to a few houses and fields.
-After about 20 minutes, the path narrows and you will reach the chapel after a short, steep, stony climb, lined with oratory-style shrines from an old Way of the Cross.
+This path climbs gently through the oak and pine woods.
+Stay on the path, taking care not to stray onto the side tracks leading to the few houses and fields.
+After about 20 minutes, the path narrows into a track and you reach the chapel after a short, very stony climb, lined with wayside shrines from an old Way of the Cross.

 The exterior of the chapel has been beautifully restored since April 2015.
-A huge wooden cross justifies the chapel's name.
-There is a 360° panorama despite the modest altitude.
-An orientation table allows you to easily locate all the remarkable natural landmarks: Le Garlaban, Pic de Bertagne, Roque Fourcade, Signal des Béguines, the Infernets and Coutronne ravines,
+A huge wooden cross explains the chapel’s name.
+A 360° panorama despite the modest altitude.
+An orientation table helps you identify all the notable natural landmarks: Le Garlaban, the Pic de Bertagne, Roque Fourcade, the Signal des Béguines, the Infernets and Coutronne ravines,

-(1).
-The return journey follows the same route in reverse to the car park (S/E).
+(1) The return journey follows the same route in the opposite direction back to the car park (S/E).

 Waypoints